 NFL Quarterbacks still practice taking snaps.
 Legendary speakers practice moving across stages for hundreds of hours.
 Rock and Roll icons still work with vocal coaches . . . the best improve the basics so they’re better than anyone else.

-If you’ve got players on your team that aren’t willing to practice and improve their in the fundamentals, immediately question them as to “Why”.
+If you’ve got players on your team that aren’t willing to practice and improve their fundamentals, immediately question them as to “Why”.
 Why aren’t they willing to be better on the phone?
 Why wouldn’t they want to improve their communication skills?
 Why would they discount learning how to use social media as foolishness?

 I wrote about this last year when I was coaching a different type of team – a volleyball team and I shared my thoughts with my players about why practice was so critical: